For Responding Parties in Complaints of Sexual Assault, Dating or Domestic Violence, or Stalking

 - University Chaplains: 315-228-7682 during business hours, garden level of the Chapel.

 Oftentimes students have reached out to their friends, organization leaders, Links, trusted faculty, administrative advisers, counseling, health services, and the chaplaincy.
-You can ask the Associate Provost for Equity & Diversity and Title IX Coordinator or any PCRG member questions about the policy and process.
+You can ask the Title IX Coordinator and Equity and Diversity Officer or any PCRG member questions about the policy and process.
 Your administrative dean can work with you on academic deadlines, housing accommodations, appeals of no contact orders, requests for review of supportive measures, and other arrangements you may need under the circumstances.

 You will be contacted by a PCRG investigator and notified of the nature of the allegations (including details such as the facts alleged to have occurred, as well as the time and place of the alleged incidents if available) prior to your first interview.
 You have the right to be accompanied by an adviser of choice throughout the investigative and adjudicative process, including at any interview.
 During the investigation, which is an impartial fact-finding process, the parties will have an equal opportunity to share information and request that witnesses be interviewed.
 You may be asked to write out your statement in your own words, speaking in detail about what you recall from the incident.
 Usually, the investigator will need to ask some questions at that time and ask clarifying questions at other times during the investigation.